Understanding your colon cancer risk

 You can also have genetic testing done to assess your risk for colorectal cancer.
 If you have a strong family history of the disease, talk with your provider about testing.

 Colon cancer is one of the leading causes of cancer-related deaths in the United States.
-The good news is that early diagnosis through preventive screening often leads to a complete cure.
+The good news is that earlier diagnosis due to screening tests often leads to a complete cure.
 Colorectal cancer starts in the large intestine, also known as the colon.
-Nearly all colon cancers begin as noncancerous, or benign, polyps, which slowly develop into cancer.
+Nearly all colon cancers begin as noncancerous, or benign, polyps, some of which may slowly develop into cancer.
 Screening can detect these polyps and early cancers.
-The great thing is that we can remove polyps years before cancer even has a chance to develop!
-Your doctor can use several tools to screen for cancer.
-The first step is a stool test.
-This test checks your bowel movements for blood that you may not even be able to see in your stool.
+Polyps can be removed years before cancer even has a chance to develop.
+Your doctor can use two types of tools to screen for cancer.
+The first type is a stool test.
 Polyps in the colon and small cancers can bleed tiny amounts of blood that you can't see with the naked eye.
-The most common method is called the fecal occult blood test.
-A second method is called a sigmoidoscopy exam.
+The most common method to test for the presence of blood is the fecal occult blood test or FOBT.
+This test checks your stool for small amounts of blood that you may not be able to see.
+Two other stool tests are the fecal immunochemical test and the stool DNA test.
+The second type of screening tests involve looking at the lining of the colon.
+One of these tests is a sigmoidoscopy exam.
 This test uses a flexible scope to look at the lower portion of your colon.
 But, because it looks only at the last one-third of the large intestine, it may miss some cancers.
-That's why this test is usually done along with a stool test.
+So this test is done along with a stool test.
 A colonoscopy is similar to sigmoidoscopy, but it can see the entire colon.
-That's why we usually do colonoscopies over sigmoidoscopies nowadays.
-You'll usually be mildly sedated during this test.
-Occasionally, your doctor may recommend, as an alternative, a double-contrast barium enema--which is a special x-ray of the large intestine, or a virtual colonoscopy, which uses a CAT scan and computer software to create a 3-D image of your large intestine.
-So, who should be screened for colon cancer?
-Well, beginning at age 50, men and women should have a screening test.
-People with an average risk of colon cancer should have a colonoscopy every 10 years, a double-contrast barium enema every 5 years, or a fecal occult blood test every year.
-Additional options are sigmoidoscopy every 5 to 10 years.
-People with certain risk factors for colon cancer may need screening before age 50, or more frequent testing.
-Such people include those with a family history of colon cancer, African-Americans, those with a history of previous colon cancer or polyps, or folks with a history of ulcerative colitis or Crohn's disease, which are both chronic inflammatory bowel diseases.
+For this test, your doctor will give you instructions for cleansing your bowel.
+This is called bowel preparation.
+During the colonoscopy, you’ll receive medicine to make you relaxed and sleepy.
+Another test your doctor may recommend is a virtual colonoscopy, also called a CT colonography.
+This test uses a CAT scan and computer software to create a 3-D image of your large intestine.
+Beginning at age 45, all men and women should have a screening test for colon cancer.
+Screening options for people with average risk for colon cancer include visual based exams.
+These could be a colonoscopy every 10 years starting at age 45 or a virtual colonoscopy every 5 years.
+A Flexible sigmoidoscopy every 5 years or a Flexible sigmoidoscopy every 10 years plus stool testing with FIT done every year.
+Screening options also include stool based tests.
+People with average risk should have an FOBT or FIT every year.
+A colonoscopy is needed if the results are positive, or a Stool DNA test every 1 to 3 years.
+A colonoscopy is needed if the results are positive.
+People with certain risk factors for colon cancer may need screening at a younger age, or they may need screening more often.
+Such people include those with a family history of colon cancer, those with a history of previous colon cancer or polyps, or people with a history of ulcerative colitis or Crohn disease.
 The death rate for colon cancer has dropped in the past 15 years and this may be due to increased awareness and colon screening.
-In general, early diagnosis can lead to a complete cure.
+In general, early diagnosis is much more likely to lead to a complete cure.

 When to Call the Doctor